joostdecock/site/pages/contribute.md

 - Read through the documentation, and any time you see something confusing, or have a suggestion for something that could be improved, click the _improve this page_ link that you find at the very bottom of every page.
-- [Join the freesewing community on Gitter](https://gitter.im/freesewing/freesewing) to talk to like-minded people with a love for sewing on a mission
+- [Join the freesewing chat on Gitter](https://gitter.im/freesewing/freesewing) to talk to like-minded people with a love for sewing on a mission to fix sewing patterns once and for all.

 ### For makers

-- Make our patterns, and provide us with your feedback
+- Make the patterns, and share your feedback
 - Improve the pattern instructions
-- Share your makes with the community, using the #freesewing hashtag
+- Share your makes with the community, using the **#freesewing** hashtag
-- Spread the word about freesewing, because we don't have a marketing budget
+- Spread the word about freesewing: put a link on your blog, or write about your experience with the site

 ### For designers

 - Host your designs on freesewing.org
-- Let us help you port your existing designs to the freesewing platform
+- Port your existing designs to the freesewing platform (You can [get help with that](/contact))
-- Use freesewing to build your pattern business on
+- Build [your pattern business](/business) on the freesewing platform

 ### For developers

 - Install freesewing on your computer and kick the tires.
 Does it work?
 Does it what you'd expect?
-If not, [open an issue](https://github.com/freesewing/freesewing.github.io/issues/new) and let us know.
+If not, [open an issue](https://github.com/freesewing/freesewing.github.io/issues/new) so it can get fixed.
-- Comment on some of our [open issues](https://github.com/freesewing/freesewing.github.io/issues).
+- Comment on some of the [open issues](/issues).
 Have you experienced the same problem?
 Know a work around?
-- Hang out at [the freesewing community on Gitter](https://gitter.im/freesewing/freesewing), and lend a hand answering questions.
+- Hang out at [the freesewing chat on Gitter](https://gitter.im/freesewing/freesewing), and lend a hand answering questions.
-There's a good chance you.ve already experienced what another user is experiencing.
+There's a good chance you've already experienced what another user is experiencing.
 - Find an open issue (especially those labeled _help-wanted_), and submit a proposed fix.
-If it's your first pull request, we promise we won't bite, and are glad to answer any questions.
+If it's your first pull request, relax, nobody will bite, and you're free to ask questions.
-- Help evaluate open pull requests, by testing the changes locally and reviewing what's proposed. to fix sewing patterns once and for all.
+- Help evaluate open pull requests, by testing the changes locally and reviewing what's proposed.

 ## Submitting a pull request